-In today's stressful and unsettled world, the men and women in humane animal care/control and law enforcement continue to give themselves fully to our society.
+In today's stressful and unsettled world, the men and women in adult protective services for vulnerable adults continue to give themselves fully to our society.
 The physical, emotional, and spiritual exhaustion from the demands of their job, including what they witness, make them vulnerable to burnout.

-At the conclusion of this webinar,
+At the conclusion of this webinar